If you’ve ever written a decently sized C program before, you will have struggled with error handling.

 2. Exiting a game manually rather than due to a segfault isn’t much better, especially since mods are hot-reloadable, so typos in mods can be added during gameplay

-If grug had been written in C++ throwing an exception here would have addressed both of these issues, but I don’t want the baggage that C++ brings in several aspects.
+If grug had been written in C++, throwing an exception here would have addressed both of these issues, but I don’t want the baggage that C++ brings in several aspects.

 On the opposite end of the spectrum sits Zig, with its elegant error union type.
 The Zig compiler forces the programmer to mark functions that can throw errors, and makes sure that such functions are always called with the try keyword.
 The only reason I didn’t write grug in Zig is because people can be scared away by code being in a language they don’t know or aren’t comfortable editing.
 Way more people know C than Zig right now, unfortunately.
 (And yes, I know grug is contributing to the problem by not being written in Zig, sue me!)